magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43859-error-no-such-entity-with-customerid.md

 ## Issue

-Error *No such entity with customerId =* is logged when a deleted customer tries to log in.
+The error *No such entity with customerId =* is logged when a deleted customer tries to log in.

 <ins>Steps to reproduce</ins>: